 In scuba diving area 1 (which, incidentally, is the only shore accessible scuba diving area) is a platform at about 25 feet depth.
 Divers must check in and out at the ranger station.
 Remember to bring your cert card, dive buddy, “inflation vest”, and dive flag because that’s the only way you’ll be legally diving in this lake.
 Careful walking down the slope.
 It can be a little steep.

 There has been speculation about a town at the bottom of the lake.
-Research reveals that the building were torn down prior to the dam being built.
+Research reveals that the buildings were torn down prior to the dam being built.
 All that remains are the foundations and roads.
-However, the bottom of Round Valley Reservoir is jello like silt that is probably a couple of feet thick.
+However, the bottom of Round Valley Reservoir is jello like silt that is probably several feet thick.
 Even if you wanted to find the foundations, the chances of this are pretty low.